cozmobotics/DJ/README.md

 Then the current song will be played to the end, next song will not be started, and the program ends.
 Press ^C again to stop the current song which will be faded out and the program ends.

 Prerequisites: VLC media player and python-vlc (VLC python bindings) installed.
 Runs on Python2 and Python3.
+Currently it seems to run on Linux only, not on Windows, see issues.

+Tested with
-Currently it seems to run on Linux only, not on Windows.
-Tested with Mint 19.1 under Virtualbox 6.0.12 r133076 (Qt5.6.2) and VLC Media Player 3.0.4., Python 2.7.15rc1 and Python 3.6.7
+* Mint 19.1 under Virtualbox 6.0.12 r133076 (Qt5.6.2) and VLC Media Player 3.0.4., Python 2.7.15rc1 and Python 3.6.7
+* Ubuntu 18.04 under Virtualbox 6.0.14 VLC Media Player 3.0.8, Python 3.6.9

 Credits: Thank you for mentioning the solution on stackoverflow https://stackoverflow.com/a/25899180/12436318